Bobby Wagner planning to ‘ignore’ injury and keep playing, Pete Carroll says

 Seahawks middle linebacker Bobby Wagner plans to “ignore’’ a sprained ankle suffered Sunday against Carolina and keep playing, coach Pete Carroll said during his radio show Monday on 710 ESPN Seattle.

-But Carroll said free safety Quandre Diggs as an injury “high” on his ankle and didn’t rule out that he might miss Sunday’s home game against Arizona.
+But Carroll said free safety Quandre Diggs has an injury “high” on his ankle and didn’t rule out that he might miss Sunday’s home game against Arizona.

-Wagner left the game on the second play of Carolina’s second-to-last series of the game with 7:02 remaining and was not cleared to return.
-But Wagner said after the game he did not think the injury was significant saying “I’m doing fine.
+Wagner left the game on the second play of Carolina’s second-to-last series of the game with 7 minutes, 2 seconds remaining and was not cleared to return.
+But Wagner said after the game he did not think the injury was significant: “I’m doing fine.
 I’m good.”

-Carroll said Monday “he’s going to try to ignore this injury.
+Carroll said Monday that Wagner is “going to try to ignore this injury.
 He doesn’t think it’s going to be a factor, but we’ll see.’’

-While the Seahawks were largely able to survive without the other five missing starters (Diggs played just 35 of 72 snaps) the loss of Wagner proved hard to overcome.
+While the Seahawks were largely able to survive without the other five missing starters (Diggs played just 35 of 72 snaps), losing Wagner proved hard to overcome.

-Wagner left the game on the second play of Carolina’s second-to-last series of the game with 7:02 remaining.

-The Panthers finished off the rest of that 75-yard drive for a touchdown and then drove 84 yards for another the next time they had the ball without Wagner on the field.
+When Wagner left, the Panthers finished off the rest of that 75-yard drive for a touchdown, then drove 84 yards for another the next time they had the ball without Wagner on the field.

 The Panthers had 146 yards on the 14 plays that Wagner missed, or an average of 10.4 yards per play, compared to 268 on 58 before he was hurt, or 4.6 yards per play.

-Carroll noted that the Seahawks were in a lot of zone/prevent defense without Wagner — at which time Seattle was without six defensive starters — and “played it kind of soft.
+Carroll noted the Seahawks were in a lot of zone/prevent defense without Wagner — at which time Seattle was without six defensive starters — and “played it kind of soft.
 Played safe.
 Kind of rope-a-doped our way to a win.’’
-(Carroll said it at times “looked like preseason” with so many young players on the field).
+(Carroll said it “looked like preseason” at times, with so many young players on the field).

-Seattle played the second half without Diggs, who was replaced by Lano Hill, who left for a few plays himself late and was replaced by rookie Marquise Blair.
+Seattle played the second half without Diggs, replaced by Lano Hill, who left for a few plays himself late and was replaced by rookie Marquise Blair.

 Hill may be in line to get the start for the next week or two if Diggs can’t make it back.